cloudControl/documentation/Platform documentation.md

  * The command line client cctrl is the primary interface.
  * We also offer a web console.
- * For most control and integration it's possible to talk directly to the RESTful API.
+ * For full control and integration it's possible to talk directly to the RESTful API.

 To control the platform we offer different interfaces.
-The primary way of controlling your apps and deployments is via the command line client called cctrl.
-In addition to the command line client we also offer a web console.
+The primary way of controlling your apps and deployments is via the command line client called *cctrl*.
+Additionally we also offer a [web console](https://console.cloudcontrolled.com).
 Both the CLI as well as the web console however are merely frontends to our RESTful API.
-For maximum integration into your apps you can use one of our available API libraries.
+For deep integration into your apps you can optionally use one of our available [API libraries](https://github.com/cloudControl).

 Throughout this documentation we will use the CLI as the primary way of controlling the cloudControl platform.
 Installing cctrl is easy and works on Mac/Linux as well as on Windows.
-For installation instructions please refer to the [cctrl installation guide](https://www.cloudcontrol.com/dev-center/guides/cctrl-installation-guide).
+For detailed installation instructions please refer to the [cctrl installation guide](https://www.cloudcontrol.com/dev-center/guides/cctrl-installation-guide).

 #### Quick Installtion Windows